joelhooks/monorepo.party/src/pages/index.md

 Does a monorepo solve all of these problems?
 No.

 It's just a tool, but it's a pretty good one!

+### Choosing a Package Manager

+There are three primary choices for managing package managers in the node ecosystem.

+* [npm](https://docs.npmjs.com/cli/v8/commands/npm) - is the primary registry for node packages and also has a CLI that is installed by default with node.
+There might be reasons to choose this package manager for a monorepo, but we won't.
+* [yarn](https://yarnpkg.com/) - mature and safe with good workspace options and you could use it with no other tools to manage your monorepo.
+* 🎉 [pnpm](https://pnpm.io/) - "performant npm" is built to be performant in monorepos and has nice ergonomics so this is our choice for now.
+[Here's an overview video.](https://www.youtube.com/watch?v=d1E31WPR70g)

 ### Monorepo Guides